 Conversely, there are others attracting expats from around the world to live here and have some fun in the sun.

-We created this Medellin neighborhoods guide to help you pick the best place to stay in Medellin, and which places to avoid!
+We created this Medellin neighborhoods guide to help you choose where to stay in Medellin, and which places to avoid!

 - Where to stay in Medellin first time – Laureles